visgl/luma.gl/docs/api-reference/webgl/framebuffer.md

 }
 ```

-Clearing a specific draw buffer in a framebuffer (WebGL2)
+Clearing a specific draw buffer in a framebuffer (WebGL 2)
 ```js
 framebuffer.clear({
   [GL.COLOR]: [0, 0, 1, 1], // Blue